Pedestrian System Plan

 - Providing routine education and enforcement on the rights and responsibilities of pedestrians, bicyclists and vehicle drivers.

 The TMP pedestrian element addresses key improvements needed to complete the missing links connecting popular destinations and providing linkages between home, shopping, work and transit.
 In many areas, these pedestrian connections will provide a pedestrian environment similar to the downtown.
 In other areas, the pedestrian connections are strategic, providing pedestrian linkages between activity areas and transit.
 With the proposed pedestrian improvements, 55 new underpasses, 60 enhanced pedestrian crossings and an additional nine (9) miles of new pedestrian facilities will be ultimately added to complete the pedestrian element under the Vision program.
-The map below does not include multi-use paths, which have been included in the bicycle facilities.
+The map in the related links section labeled "Pedestrian Map" does not include multi-use paths, which have been included in the bicycle facilities.

 - Pedestrian travel is involved in every trip and is the basis for all other modes of travel.
 A high-quality pedestrian environment will be developed as the foundation for the desired multimodal transportation system.